kirkcoy/MEAN-Javascript-JS-OOP-Assignment/README.md

 Add a new method to Ninja called .punch().
 This method will take another Ninja instance and subtract 5 Health from the Ninja we passed in.

 .**kick()**
 Now add a method to your Ninja class called .kick().
 Kick will subtract 15 Health for each point of Strength the calling Ninja has, and  .punch() will take another Ninja instance.
+In this case, the ninja will lose 15 health per 1 point of strength.

 **Validations**
 Update .punch() and .kick() so that they only accept Instances of Ninja.
 Hint: You will need to find a way to check the constructor of an instance.
 You will often need to consult outside documentation to find solutions for particular features.